SCALEit-eG/scaleit-interfaces-specification/AssetManagement/README.md

 # Asset Management

-Asset := a thing of value to an organization, mostly physical
+Asset := a thing of value to an organization, physical or virtual

 ## Identification